 What is the best market for food in Ayutthaya?

 Ayutthaya's food scene in 2026 remains one of central Thailand's best-kept secrets.
 While the temples rightly dominate most itineraries, the city's boat noodle shops, riverside prawn restaurants, and bustling markets deserve equal billing.
-Whether you are making a day trip or staying overnight, arrive hungry, carry cash, and let the local flavors of this ancient capital guide your journey.
+Whether you squeeze this into a day or spend the night, arrive hungry, carry cash, and let the local flavors of this ancient capital guide your journey.
+Start your planning with our full Ayutthaya itinerary.